 Spanish Translation Agency

 Translation is an evolving industry with new and rebranded translation agencies constantly arriving on the scene.
 Each translation agency is different with its own language and technology strengths.
 For example, a translation agency may or may not offer Spanish translation, depending on its business model.
-Even Spanish translation agencies differ from one another, with some choosing to supplement Spanish translation services with Spanish internationalization, localization, desktop publishing, testing, and globalization consulting services.
+Even translation agencies differ from one another, with some choosing to supplement Spanish translation services with Spanish internationalization, localization, desktop publishing, testing, and globalization consulting services.

-Spanish translation agencies provide translations for a wide spectrum of industries, including finance, life sciences, legal, pharmaceutical, telecommunications, information technology, and more.
+Translation agencies provide translations for a wide spectrum of industries, including finance, life sciences, legal, pharmaceutical, telecommunications, information technology, and more.
 Many Spanish translation companies provide translation services for three basic media: software and associated components, websites, and documentation.

 Localization deals primarily with the front-end or linguistic and cosmetic aspects of a software application or website, including locale-specific content, cultural correctness, translations, and design.
 Spanish localization agencies can adapt a product for Spanish-speaking markets by localizing it specifically for those countries or locales.